thedgglmister/ft_wolf3d/README.md

 ### --Project Description--

-ft_wolf3d is Wolfenstein3D gaming engine that implements a ray-casting algorithm.
+ft_wolf3d is a Wolfenstein3D gaming engine that implements a ray-casting algorithm.
 Multiple wall/ceiling/floor textures are supported, as well as unlimited sprites and object collision detection.
 To facilitate quick frame rendering, I've employed both multithreading and principle of efficient calculating.

 #### --Coding Style--